-DEADLINE EXTENDED to OCTOBER 11th: The Second Annual Talking Back Awards is Here!
+DEADLINE EXTENDED: The third annual Talking Back Awards is here!

 SUBMISSIONS GUIDELINES: TALKING BACK AWARDS

-Shameless is now accepting submissions for our second annual creative writing contest, the Talking Back Awards!
-The deadline for all submissions is Friday, September 23 2016 at midnight.
+Shameless is now accepting submissions for our third annual creative writing contest, the Talking Back Awards!
+The deadline for all submissions is Monday September 25, 2017 at midnight.

 What is Shameless?